 Investment is such a loaded word.
-It covers a wide area, I guess similar to the word ‘science’.
-If you’re not from that world, reading content about it is likely to make you confused at some point or another.
-You need A to understand B to understand C to understand D. This is why beginners find investing intimidating in the beginning.
+I guess you can say it’s similar to the word ‘science’.
+If you’re not from that world, it will probably confuse you in the beginning.
+It’s like, you need A to understand B to understand C to understand D.

 Disclaimer: not a financial expert.
 If any of my personal understanding below is wrong, please comment and I’ll edit.

 #1 – Technical Analysis (TA) / Fundamental Analysis (FA)

 The analysis people use in making an investing decision.
 An investor usually favours one over the other.
 By default, most of us probably start out with Fundamental Analysis, and later on, may dabble with Technical Analysis.